FairwindsOps/insights-docs/docs/technical-details/reports/polaris.md

 # Polaris
 [Polaris](https://github.com/FairwindsOps/polaris) is an open source tool for checking workload configurations against a set of best-practices.
-It can be configured and fine-tuned for each organization that uses it, and custom checks can be written using JSON Schema.
+It can be configured and fine tuned for each organization that uses it and custom checks can be written using JSON Schema.

 Polaris validation checks fall into several different categories: